Grandparent Rights to See Grandchildren after Divorce

 Before applying to the Family Court, you should exhaust all other options, meaning you should only consider this next step if all attempts at Mediation have failed.

 If you’re choosing to go down this route, you’ll need to know that the Court will consider:

 - The nature of your application for contact with the child

 - Whether your contact will have a harmful effect on the child’s wellbeing in any way

 The parents might still object to this, meaning you will have to attend a full hearing where both parties will have to put forward strong evidence to support their cases.

-It’s really important that you have expert legal advice, so by speaking to one of our Family Solicitors you can be advised on how to gather evidence and build a strong case.
+It’s really important that you have expert legal advice, so by speaking to one of our Family and Child Law Solicitors you can be advised on how to gather evidence and build a strong case.